SarSanHer/Master-Thesis/8-Epigenetics.md

     git clone https://github.com/YuanTian1991/ChAMP.git
     R CMD INSTALL ChAMP

+More information on the tool ChAMP can be found in this [publication](https://academic.oup.com/bioinformatics/article/33/24/3982/4082274).
 The analyses run using this tool can be found in the R script "epigenetics.R" in this repository.